vodoanminhhieuvn/C_Garage/CONTRIBUTING.md

 ### Our Decision

-We want to make this project to help people manage their garage more easily,
+We want to make this project to help people manage their garage more easily, effectively that everyone can use

 ### Our Standards